beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 - [pyqcy](https://github.com/Xion/pyqcy) -- a QuickCheck-like testing framework for Python.
 - [PyContracts](http://andreacensi.github.com/contracts/) -- a Python library for Design by Contract (DbC).
-- [SQLAlchemy](http://www.sqlalchemy.org/) -- a Python SQL toolkit and Object Relational Mapper.
+- [SQLAlchemy](http://www.sqlalchemy.org/) -- a Python SQL toolkit and Object Relational Mapper, it is used by OpenStack.
+- [Bottle](http://bottlepy.org/) -- a micro web-framework for Python, authentication using the same credentials using for Nova.
+- [python-novaclient](https://github.com/openstack/python-novaclient) -- a python client API to Nova.
 - [Sphinx](http://sphinx.pocoo.org/) -- a documentation generator for Python.
-- [Bottle](http://bottlepy.org/) -- a micro web-framework for Python.

 ## UI Changes